 Beginning in 1st grade, every student at MUSE will be required to also take weekly private lessons in a chosen instrument or vocal instruction at Brooklyn Music School so as to develop higher level musicianship.
 This will be an additional fee, depending on length of lesson and the instructor chosen by parents with guidance from our Director of Music and Performance.

-Families applying for scholarships will be required to supply tax returns and other financial information to assess their need, and the scholars will be asked to take part in assessments for musicality.
-Scholarship awards for 2018-19 school year will be announced in Spring of 2018.
+Families applying for scholarships will be required to supply tax returns and other financial information to assess their need, and students will be assessed for interest in music.

 Scholarships will be focused on first grade and above, with a preference for applicants from the surrounding community to Fort Greene and other areas served by Brooklyn Music School.